 On that note, week 3 as an African vegan is complete!

 P.S.
-Catch up on why I took the 30 day African vegan challenge here and check out how I got on with week one and week two of the challenge here.
+Catch up on why I took the 30 day African vegan challenge here.
+Check out how I got on with week one and week two of the challenge here.
 Read about my final thoughts on the African vegan challenge.